alangrainger/obsidian-gtd/00 Documentation/Documentation.md

 **If you don't want the tasks inside a project to be sequential**, you can include the 🟰 emoji anywhere in the heading for that section, and the tasks will be treated as if they are to be done in parallel.

+### Completing a project

+To completed a project and exclude it from appearing the master task list, you can either add a `#completed` tag, or check a frontmatter checkbox property for `completed`.

 ## Statuses

 ### Priority